Martha Stewart Living Omnimedia: History

-Stewart served as president, chairwoman and CEO of the company until being forced to resign as a result of the ImClone insider trading case.
+Stewart had served as president, chairwoman and chief executive officer of the company until being forced to resign as a result of the 2001 ImClone insider trading case.
 As part of an agreement with the U.S. Securities and Exchange Commission, she was banned from serving in any role that would allow her to prepare, audit or disclose financial results of a public company until August 2011.
 In effect, this banned her from serving as an officer of her own company.

 Stewart rejoined the board of directors of her namesake company in September 2011 and became its chairwoman once again in May 2012.
-Omnimedia media division stopped printing Everyday Food and Whole Living while Martha Stewart Living moved from monthly to 11 issues per year in 2013.

-In 2012, Macy's sued Martha Stewart and J.C.
+In 2012, Macy's sued MSLO and J.C.
 Penney after the two companies decided, in 2011, to partner up and open up what would be called "Martha Stewart Home Shops".
-Macy's sued Martha Stewart for "breach of contract" and sued J.C.
+Macy's sued MSLO for "breach of contract" and sued J.C.
 Penney for "interfering with its agreement with Martha Stewart".
 Both of these lawsuits were combined in December 2013.
 Macy's goal was to stop J.C.
-Penney from selling Martha Stewart merchandise that was supposed to be sold exclusively at Macy's.
-Macy's settled a portion of its lawsuit with Martha Stewart Omnimedia over a home products deal, however, Macy's continues to sue J.C.
+Penney from selling MSLO merchandise that was supposed to be sold exclusively at Macy's.
+Macy's settled a portion of its lawsuit with MSLO over a home-products deal, however, Macy's continues to sue J.C.
 Penney.
-Stewart did not disclose the terms of the settlement.
-This lawsuit cost between "$7 million and $8 million in legal costs", according to CEO Dienst.
+MSLO did not disclose the terms of the settlement.
+This lawsuit cost between "$7 million and $8 million in legal costs", according to MSLO's chief executive officer Daniel Dienst.